The Boardmanship book is included in the workshop tuition.

 Why legislation and advocacy are so important

-Will Schwartz, lobbyist, OSBA
+Will Schwartz, deputy director of legislative services, OSBA

 Your district is affected by political leaders in Columbus, so your voice needs to be heard.
 Explore ways even a small district can help “educate” the legislature.